Pyshou/MD-FEP_parallel_Q5/7_analyze_fep_results/README.md

 ## **2. Analyzing the data**

+Note that the analysis of qfep outputs will be carried out by recognizing formatting comments that are likely specific to the suggest Q5 installation as seen in the install_q.sh script (located in the main folder of this repository).

 **Option 1.
 Fast but not taking advantage of the possible combinations of replica choices per window**

 Inside each REC/ and WAT/ folder, run the enclosed script after adjusting the paths to the Qfep executable and the input_files/ folder (see enclosed template folder):